 pepper to taste

 1/2 cup of flower

-Sprinkle that onto your chicken and then you can either mix in the bowl and cover, or transfer to a ziploc bag as seen below.
+Sprinkle that onto your chicken and then you can either mix in the bowl and cover, or transfer to a Ziploc bag as seen below.

-I find that transferring to the ziploc bag allows for me to get all of the chicken coated in the spices without getting it all over my hands and having to rinse so often, and you can see that everything has been seasoned evenly.
-It also eliminates a lot of the water that may have collected in the bowl, and makes the flouring process easier.
+I find that transferring to the Ziploc bag allows for me to get all of the chicken coated in the spices without getting it all over my hands and having to rinse so often, and you can see that everything has been seasoned evenly.
+It also eliminates a lot of the water that may have collected in the bowl and makes the flouring process easier.

 Remove the chicken from the refrigerator and pour the 1/2 cup of flour right into the bag, close it up and shake.
 If you find that the walls of the bag are looking a little doughy, add a couple of tbs more of flour, close and shake.
 The bag should be relatively free of flour.

-I fry in a larger type pot, so that I can mimic deep-frying.
+I fry in a larger type of pot so that I can mimic deep-frying.
 I do not overcrowd the pot because the chicken will take longer to cook.
 You know that they are done when they float.
 I promise.
 They’ll also finish browning once you take them out of the pot.

-You will then fry these babies up in a deep pot that has been heated thoroughly on medium high.
+You will then fry these babies up in a deep pot that has been heated thoroughly on medium-high.

 DO NOT PUT CHICKEN INTO OIL THAT IS NOT HOT!
 It will soak up the oil and then you’ll have a greasy mess.
 One great way to check and see if your oil is hot enough is to drop a small bit of flour into it.
 If it bubbles instantly, you’re ready.

 I like to put my chicken into a glass bowl that is lined with paper towels to soak up the rest of the oil.